Approximate hierarchical Bayes small area estimation using NEF-QVF and poststratification: Data analysis and evaluation

+From Table \ref{loo_table}, we see that LOO criterion selects the Model 3 as the best model, and it is better than the Model 2 as seen by the \texttt{elpd\_diff} which is significant at $\sim$68\%.
 Note that the survey weights enter linearly in the model M3.
 Following \cite{verret2015model}, we wanted to see how M3 would perform when the survey weights are entered in the model non-linearly, keeping everything else unchanged, viz., $\lambda\ln(w_{igk})$ and $\lambda w_{igk}^{-1}$ instead of $\lambda w_{igk}$.
 Naturally, to check the performance of these two new competing models, we again employed the LOO-criterion.
 From Table \ref{new-loo} we observe that neither log-transformed survey weights nor the inverse of the survey weights bring about any improvement to the already existing M3.
 So, we keep M3 as our best working model and follow-up with subsequent analyses with the Model 3 (M3).

 Looking at the posterior analyses from the Model 3, outlined in Table \ref{tab6}, we see that the variable co-morbidity from the Facebook survey seem to be insignificant at 70\%.
 That is why we decided to run another model comparison between our chosen Model 3 and Model 3 without that particular variable.
-Table \ref{with-without-FB} suggests that LOO criterion selects Model 3 with the co-morbidity variable as the better model and it is better than the Model without it significantly at $\sim$68\%.
-So we decided to leave the variable in our model.
+LOO analysis described in Table \ref{with-without-FB} suggests that removing the co-morbidity from the model does not bring about any significant difference.
+So we decided to leave that variable in our model.